tonethar/IGME-330-Master/notes/HW-wc-3-plus.md

 this.button = this.shadowRoot.querySelector("button");
 ```

 - Save the file and test it.
-There will be an error in the console like before.
+There will be multiple errors in the console, complaining about `Cannot set properties of undefined` like our previous experience with `sw-header`.
+- Head to `render()` and fix the code as we did about for `sw-header`